FLIGHT OPTIONS:

 We recommend that you arrive 1 or 2 (or more) days earlier if possible.
 This reduces unnecessary stress in case of any changes to your flights or lost luggage which is not uncommon (this does usually show up but can take a couple of days to catch up with you).
 It also allows time to recover from a long flight and acclimatise to the new environment and altitude.

-You can leave on Sunday, 29 June at any time but you may want to choose an option that leaves in the afternoon on Sunday or on Monday to give you a few more post-race adventures.
+You can leave on Sunday, 29 June at any time but you may want to choose an option that leaves later to give you a few more post-race adventures.

 RECOMMENDED TOUR AGENT